nagilson/pdf-marker/README.md

 * QPdfJsWindow (PDF Viewer): https://github.com/yshurik/qpdfjs yshurik\
  ...
 This comes with the project.
 We have made some modifications to the library.
+ For this 3rd party lib to work, you need QWebEngine.
+To get this, open the QT Maintenance Tool and then add the component.

 ### Troubleshooting
 #### Windows